duonghuykhoi/Pose_estimation_analyse/posenet-python/README.md

 The original model, weights, code, etc. was created by Google and can be found at https://github.com/tensorflow/tfjs-models/tree/master/posenet

-This original image_demo.py was created by Ross Wightman and can be found at https://github.com/rwightman/posenet-python
+This original image_demo.py was created by Ross Wightman and can be found at https://github.com/rwightman/posenet-python .
+I modified it a little bit